Topological invariance of Liouville structures for taut foliations and Anosov flows: Introduction

-The condition above might seem somewhat contrived; for instance, it immediately implies that such a foliation has no closed leaves by Stokes' Theorem, and is hence automatically {\em taut} by Goodman~\cite{G75}.
-However, by Sullivan's results on foliation cycles~\cite{S76} (see Conlon--Candel~\cite{CC00} for the case of lower regularity), it is equivalent to the nonexistence of (nontrivial) holonomy invariant transverse measures.
+The condition above might seem somewhat contrived; for instance, it immediately implies that such a foliation has no closed leaves by Stokes' Theorem, and is hence automatically \emph{taut} by Goodman~\cite{G75}.
+However, by Sullivan's results on foliation cycles~\cite{S76} (see also Candel--Conlon~\cite{CC00}), it is equivalent to the nonexistence of (nontrivial) holonomy invariant transverse measures.
+In particular, this notion is \emph{topological}, meaning that it is invariant under $C^0$-conjugation.

-Furthermore, by a result of Bonatti--Firmo~\cite{BF94}, this condition holds for a generic taut $C^{\infty}$-foliation on hyperbolic $3$-manifolds.
-In view of Gabai's work~\cite{G83}, this implies that any hyperbolic $3$-manifold with positive first Betti number has a hypertaut foliation.
+Furthermore, by a result of Bonatti--Firmo~\cite{BF94}, this condition holds for a generic taut $C^{\infty}$-foliation on atoroidal, non-fibered $3$-manifolds.
+In view of Gabai's work~\cite{G83}, this implies that any hyperbolic non-fibered $3$-manifold with positive first Betti number has a hypertaut foliation.

 If $\mathcal{F}$ is a hypertaut foliation, then every pair of contact structures with opposite signs $(\xi_-, \xi_+)$ approximating $\mathcal{F}$ is Liouville fillable: there exists a Liouville structure on $[-1,1] \times M$ which induces $\xi_\pm$ on $\{\pm1\} \times M$; see~\cite[Proposition 4.4]{Mas24}.
 We now describe this in somewhat more detail.